qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog214/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Add non standard parameter **showFeatureCount** to add feature count in
+Add non-standard parameter **showFeatureCount** to add feature count in
 the legend.
 To activate it,\ **showFeatureCount** can be set to *TRUE*
 or *1*.